Oleander2911/oleander2911.github.io/me/index.md

 layout: about
 ---

-Hello, I'm Christoffer, Developer and enthusiastic in the areas of security, computer stuff, apple, and productivity.
+Hello, I'm Christoffer, developer and enthusiastic in the areas of security, computer stuff, apple, and productivity.

 # What do you do?
 I develop websites, I'm a student.